-Option 2: Requesting your plan premium be automatically withdrawn from your bank account or credit card
+Option 2: You can request your LEP be automatically withdrawn from your bank account or credit card

-If you select automatic plan premium payment, your monthly plan premium is automatically paid from your checking or savings account or charged directly to your credit or debit card.
+If you select automatic payment, your monthly Part D late enrollment penalty is automatically paid from your checking or savings account or charged directly to your credit or debit card.
 This payment method is a safe and convenient option, plus it costs you nothing extra.
 Using the automatic payment plan gives you peace of mind knowing your payment will never be late and will be paid even when you're away from home.
 The transaction will appear on your monthly bank or credit card statement, serving as your permanent record of payment.

-• Funds are withdrawn from your checking or savings account on the 24th of the month, or charged directly to your credit or debit card automatically on the 25th of the month of coverage (for example, January's plan premium is withdrawn on January 25).
+• Funds are withdrawn from your checking or savings account on the 24th of the month, or charged directly to your credit or debit card automatically on the 25th of the month of coverage (for example, January's Part D late enrollment penalty is withdrawn on January 25).
 If either of these days fall on a holiday, your payment will be drafted on the following business day.

 To choose Option 2, or to change the account or credit card information, please call customer service.
-Customer service can set up automatic draft via the phone call or a "Premium Option Form" can be mailed upon request.
+Customer service can set up automatic draft via the phone call or a Premium Option Form can be mailed upon request.

-Option 3: Making a one-time credit card payment over the phone or online
+Option 3: You can make a one-time credit card payment over the phone or online

-You may also pay your plan premium by credit card over the phone or online with your Visa, MasterCard, or Discover card.
+You may also pay your Part D late enrollment penalty by credit card over the phone or online with your Visa, MasterCard, or Discover card.
 Please contact customer service to make a one-time credit card payment over the phone.
 You do not have to speak with a customer service representative to use this option.
 When you call, please listen to the message, press 1 (make a premium payment), and follow the instructions.

 Note: Using this option does not set up reoccurring payments.
 If you want to set up automatic payments, refer to Option 2 above.
-To make a one-time payment online, visit www.phs.org and select, "Pay My Bill."
+To make a one-time payment online, visit www.phs.org and select, Pay My Bill.

-Option 4: Setting up internet bill payments through your bank bank account portal, please make sure to include the following address for Presbyterian Health Plan:
+Option 4: Set up internet bill payments through your bank

 Many banks and/or credit unions give account holders the option to pay bills through their online account.
-If you choose to pay your plan premium by setting up bill payments through your online
+If you choose to pay your plan Part D late enrollment penalty by setting up bill payments through your online bank account portal, please make sure to include the following address for Presbyterian Health Plan: